Click to view gallery

 The Knoxville Sunsphere was built in 1981 and designed by the architecture firm, Community Tectonics as the theme structure for the 1982 World's Fair.
 Noted for its unique design in several engineering publications, the structure stands 266 feet high/26 stories tall.
 The 24-karat gold-dust filled, glass-paneled ball is 75 feet in diameter.
 It was renovated and restored in 2007.

-The 4th Floor Observation Deck reopened on May 5th,2007 with a new look and feel based as a result of the efforts of Visit Knoxville in partnership with the City of Knoxville and the Public Building Authority.
+The 4th Floor Observation Deck reopened on May 5th, 2007 with a new look and feel based as a result of the efforts of Visit Knoxville in partnership with the City of Knoxville and the Public Building Authority.
 The Observation Deck features a gallery of Knoxville images as well as information on Knoxville and the World’s Fair and offers a breathtaking 360-degree view of Knoxville.
-It is open free to the public daily and hours vary based on the season.
+It is open free to the public 7 days a week.

 The Sunsphere has become an iconic representation and symbol of Knoxville being used in advertising, marketing, and logos.